 The opening ''You wa shock'', is responsible for the emergence of the Y chromosome.
 It turns boys into men and men into fully fledged ass kicking machines!

-There is this legend i heard, when a 3 month baby heard this, he automatically turned 50 years old.
+There is this old legend i heard, when a 3 month old baby heard this, it automatically turned 50 years old.
 A 50 year old man with a foot long beard who bench presses apartment complexes and conquers the heavens with punches.

 When I first started Hokuto no Ken, I did not know a thing about Fist of the North Star.
 I had heard the name before, and I knew it was a popular franchise with bloody exploding heads.
 When I started watching the series, it looked so incredibly 80s.

 In fact, the Shin arc made me stop watching it for a while.
 The endless mooks in poorly drawn 80s style really turned me off.
 A few weeks later, I decided to try it again.
 I am so absolutely glad I did.
 Hokuto no Ken is a post-apocolyptic epic, and I don't use that term lightly.